The Globalization of Yoga

 Now, in 2018, yoga is part of popular culture and big business!
 What yoga has become has a lot to do with how it was promoted and integrated into Western cultures.
-More than a one-way transmission from East to West, the export of these ancient practices also revived and changed yoga in India.
+More than a one-way transmission from East to West, the export of these ancient psycho-physical and spiritual practices also revived and changed yoga in India.
 Yoga has become a transcultural phenomenon.

 Classical yoga, the basis of modern yoga, originated from what is known as the “eight-fold path (steps)” called Ashtanga.
 Yogi-scholar Patanjali synthesized and codified various sources into a system set forth in the Yoga Sutras (200 BC–200 AD).
 Yoga was not only a body practice, but a way of living.
 But you will find very little about the cultural context if you only read these Sutras and most book popular book on yoga.